badri119/Search-Engine/README.md

 ● The Features are present in the features package in the source folder.

-● The Code for the Web scraper is in the scraper package
+● The Code for the Web scraper is in the scraper package.

 ● The Code for the GUI is present in the GUI folder.